gomorpheus/morpheus-docs/release_notes/current.rst

 - Convert to managed: Converted a variable data type from integer to long text which prevents an error in the ‘Convert to Managed’ process in certain scenarios *
 - Convert to Managed: Fixed issue with Tenant visibility on Library Layouts when "Support Convert to managed" is enabled.
 - EKS: Fixed Amazon EKS Service Plan seed issue when upgrading from v4.0.0 or prior *
-- Instances: Groups Filter: Fixed issue listing all Groups in filter choices when more 100+ Groups exist.
+- Instances: Groups Filter: Fixed issue listing all Groups in filter choices when more 100+ Groups exist
+- Instances: Fixed an issue causing pagination not to work on the History tab %
 - Kubernetes: Fixed issue when provisioning Hosts with insufficient memory
 - Kubernetes: Service Mesh improvements
 - Kubernetes: Fixed an issue preventing Kubernetes App Blueprint deployment ^